 Travel by bus to this gorgeous park located just a short trip outside central Zaragoza.
 Labordeta Park – named for a 20th-century Aragonese singer-songwriter – boasts the highest point in the city.
 From the top of the hill, you can see the entirety of the town spread out before you, from the flowing river to the spires of the Basilica.

 This historic canal exits Zaragoza and travels north towards the towns of Gallur and Tudela.
 Its banks are perfect for both biking and hiking.
-Those who are interested in devoting time to exercise and fitness on your trip, the Imperial Canal is exactly the spot you have been looking for.
+For those who are interested in devoting time to exercise and fitness on your trip, the Imperial Canal is exactly the spot you have been looking for.

 Puente de Piedra (Stone Bridge)